-4 "Other dolphins" includes the following species and stocks, whose observed mortalities were as follows: striped dolphins 6 (0.4 t); Central American spinner dolphins (Stenella longirostris centroamericana) 14 (0.6 t); bottlenose dolphins 1 (0.1 t), Pacific whitesided dolphin (Lagenorhynchus obliquidens) 1 (0.1 t), coastal spotted dolphins 2 (0.2 t); unidentified dolphins 6 (0.3 t).
+4 "Other dolphins" includes the following species and stocks, whose observed mortalities were as follows: Central American spinner dolphins (Stenella longirostris centroamericana) 9 (0.4 t); striped dolphins 24 (1.6 t); coastal spotted dolphins 4 (0.3 t); bottlenose dolphins 4 (0.4 t), unidentified dolphins 8 (0.4 t).

-(Balaenoptera edeni) also increased in estimated abundance, but there is very little diet overlap between these baleen whales and the upper-level predators impacted by the fisheries.
+Scientists of the NMFS have made estimates of the abundances of several other species of marine mammals based on data from research cruises made between 1986 and 2000 in the EPO.
+The STAR 2003 and 2006 cruises will provide further estimates of abundance of these mammals.
+Of the species not significantly affected by the tuna fishery, short-finned pilot whales (Globicephala macrorhynchus) and three stocks of common dolphins showed increasing trends in abundance during that 15-year period.
+The apparent increased abundance of these mammals may have caused a decrease in the carrying capacity of the EPO for other predators that overlap in diet, including spotted dolphins.
+Bryde's whales (Balaenoptera edeni) also increased in estimated abundance, but there is very little diet overlap between these baleen whales and the upper-level predators impacted by the fisheries.
 Striped dolphins (Stenella coeruleoalba) showed no clear trend in estimated abundance over time, and the estimates of abundance of sperm whales (Physeter macrocephalus) have tended to decrease in recent years.